Alko: Legal status

 Alko is a government-owned enterprise reporting to the Finnish Ministry of Health and Social Affairs.
 As of December 2017, it has 368 stores and 143 order pick-up points throughout the country.
 Alko shop locations have to be approved by National Supervisory Authority for Welfare and Health (Finnish abbreviation Valvira).
 Only once has an application for a new Alko shop been denied: in 2003, an application for a location in Koivukylä, Vantaa, was rebuffed because there was a kindergarten next to the planned location.
 Earlier shops were located separately from other retail outlets, but beginning in the 1990s a growing number of Alkos have appeared in malls and supermarkets, some even in gas stations.
 Under the Alcohol Act, Alkos cannot have a window display, so stores often have a display of wine glasses and catalogues.

 Alko can advertise beverages that contain up to 22% alcohol.
 In practice, manufacturers or distributors, not Alko, advertise their products.
 There is a total ban on advertising beverages stronger than 22%.

 On February 3, 2005, the Finnish Food Marketing Association (a pressure group of the country's supermarkets like K-Kauppa and S-Group) asked the European Union to challenge the legality of Alko's monopoly, which it disputes.

 Products under 22% ABV can be purchased by individuals at least 18 years of age.
 The minimum age for products containing over 22% ABV is 20.
 When asked at checkout a customer must prove their age with an official ID (only a driver's licence, ID card or passport is accepted).
 Alcohol will not be sold to visibly intoxicated customers or when there is a reason to suspect misuse or illegal supply to a person who would not be authorized to buy.
-Persons under the age of 18 are prohibited from entering an Alko unless accompanied by an adult.